Adore9303/Text-to-image-generation/README.md

 # Text-to-image-generation
-This application was deisgn using the gui tkinter which intakes the prompt text and generate the image using the stable diffusion model
+This application was deisgned using the graphicuser interface in python called tkinter which intakes the prompt text and generates the image using the stable diffusion model